phiresky/ebv-theta-to-mqtt/README.md

 This device is also rebranded (?) as Rotex, Körting Theta and probably others so something very similar is probably possible there.

+One user with  a EbV Theta U 23B V2.3 reports it works with changing the "startmarker", [see here](https://github.com/phiresky/ebv-theta-to-mqtt/discussions/4).

 The protocol is very different than the one used by the EbV Gamma (analyzed here: https://github.com/bogeyman/gamma/wiki/Protokoll ).

 The basic format is that each sent message looks like this: